Duty-free imports from China lead to distortions of competition and tax losses - Image: Xpert.Digital

 International Relations

-The abolition of the tariff-free border could lead to tensions in trade relations with China.
-It would be important to take a diplomatic approach and possibly conduct negotiations at the international level to minimize any negative impact on trade relations.
+The abolition of the tariff-free threshold could lead to tensions in trade relations with China.
+It would be important to proceed diplomatically and possibly conduct negotiations at the international level to minimize negative impacts on trade relations.

 Consumer resistance

-Many consumers have become accustomed to the ability to order very cheap products from China.
-A price increase through tariffs and taxes could face resistance.
-It would be important to inform the public about the reasons and benefits of the change.
+Many consumers have become accustomed to the ability to order very inexpensive products from China.
+A price increase due to tariffs and taxes could meet with resistance.
+It would be important to inform the public about the reasons for and benefits of the change.

 💡🔧 Possible solutions

-There are various possible approaches to abolish or adjust the duty-free limit for online shops from China:
+There are several possible approaches to abolishing or adjusting the duty-free allowance for online shops from China:

 Gradual lowering

-Instead of an immediate complete abolition, the duty-free limit could be gradually reduced.
-This would give the parties involved time to adapt and gradually increase the administrative burden.
+Instead of an immediate and complete abolition, the duty-free threshold could be gradually reduced.
+This would give the parties involved time to adapt and increase the administrative burden gradually.

 Digitalization and automation

-Investments in digital technologies and automated processes could cope with the increased administrative burden.
-For example, artificial intelligence and blockchain technology could be used to process and monitor shipments more efficiently.
+Investments in digital technologies and automated processes could help manage the increased administrative burden.
+Artificial intelligence and blockchain technology, for example, could be used to process and monitor shipments more efficiently.

 International cooperation

-Close cooperation with Chinese authorities and e-commerce platforms could help reduce fraud and misdeclarations.
-Shared databases and information sharing could facilitate enforcement.
+Close cooperation with Chinese authorities and e-commerce platforms could help reduce fraud and false declarations.
+Shared databases and information exchange could facilitate enforcement.

 Consumer education